 If you are delivering a container to a rural location your goods will need to go via a rural tailgate inspection.

 A rural tailgate inspection involves directing containers to an approved arrangement site.
 At the site, all external surfaces of the container are inspected before opening the doors and checking for biosecurity risks including signs of:

 You should allow an additional few hours or a day for this extra activity and should expect additional charges.
 You can check in advance if your location is classified as rural here.

 Once your goods have been delivered and/or your container has been returned to the wharf your shipment is complete.

 One Last Tip

 Shipping timelines will vary on a case by case basis.
 To aid a speedy shipping process make sure all your documentation is correct and available from the start.
 Check with your forwarder if your goods need any specific treatment or certification prior to arranging your booking.

 The information in this guide should allow you to plan additional time both before and after your shipment leaves and arrives at its intended destination.

-Should you have any questions your ICE team member is here to help.
-You can contact the ICE team on 1300 CARGO1.
+Should you have any questions regarding your shipping timeline your ICE team member is here to help on 1300 CARGO1.